 GSS 280.
 Student Development & Leadership Theory.
 (2 hours) Student Development & Leadership Theory is a course designed to provide students with the foundations of leadership thought and theory.
 The goal of the course is to encourage students to carefully analyze their personal responsibilities and commitments within the context of leadership and how these characteristics directly impact their community.
 Fall and Spring

 GSC 101.
 Freshman Seminar.
 (1 hour) Freshman seminar is a 1 hour course designed for first-semester college students.
 The course affords students the opportunity to study and discuss topics important to college life and academic success and to learn and practice essential skills in a supportive small group atmosphere under the guidance of their faculty advisor.
 Fall

 HON 107.
 Honors Reading Group.
 (1 hour) A student reading group, convened by a faculty member.
 Group meets once per week to discuss assigned readings; students take turns leading discussion.
 Possible “readings” include: an anthology of short stories or poetry, collections of essays on a particular topic, a novel, or even a Film Series.
 This course may be repeated up to three times for credit, provided that a substantially different set of readings is covered each time.
 Enrollment is limited to students in the Honors Program.

 HON 300.
 Honors Seminar.
 (3 hours) An interdisciplinary seminar on a topic chosen by the Honors Program Committee.
 Open to Honors students after their freshman year.
-May be taken twice for credit, provided that a different topics is taught each time.
+May be repeated for credit, provided that different topics are taught each time.
 Prerequisite: Admission to the Honors Program.